 People who have chronic myeloid leukemia (CML) may not have any symptoms at first.
 Often, patients learn they have CML after a routine physical exam or a blood test.
 CML signs and symptoms tend to develop gradually.
-Those with symptoms often report
+Those with symptoms often report experiencing:

 - Shortness of breath during basic everyday activities

 - Pain or a feeling of fullness below the ribs on the left side, due to an enlarged spleen

 Many signs and symptoms of CML occur because the CML cells crowd out the bone marrow’s healthy red blood cells, white blood cells and platelets.

 Anemia is a lack of red blood cells that can cause weakness, fatigue and shortness of breath.
 A lack of normal white blood cells can increase the risk of infection, and a lack of platelets can lead to excessive bruising or bleeding.
 Symptoms may also occur because CML cells accumulate in organs such as the spleen.
 Some patients may have a high platelet count.

 - Download or order The Leukemia & Lymphoma Society's free booklets: